squaremo/starling/docs/rfc/0002-dependencies.md

 dependent needs it, but it will work eventually.
-For example, if service A needs to connect to service B in the course of serving requests, it won't be available until service B is available -- but it is OK if service B starts after service A.
+For example, if service A needs to connect to service B in the course of serving requests, it won't be available until service B is available -- but it is OK if service B starts after service A, or can reach a ready state after service A.

 This is soft dependence.

 TODO why does this distinction matter?
 (A: at least because soft dependence can be broken if necessary to satisfy hard dependence)

-#### The kinds of dependence
+#### Transitions rely on states

-Key: `dependency <-- dependent`
+A dependence is always in the form of a _transition_ relying on a _state_; for example, service A cannot become available without service B being available.
+In other words, it says what the controller needs to observe about the dependency before it acts (usually by applying an update).

-There are different kinds of dependency relation, and they require different approaches.
+Key: `state of dependency <-- transition for dependent`

- * **Definition <-- Availability**
+ * **Defined <-- Available**

 The dependent needs the dependency to have been defined (created) before it can run.
 For example, a Deployment that mounts a ConfigMap.

-In most situations, retries will sort this out, but the happy path is to apply the dependency before the dependent.
+In most situations, retries will sort this out, but the happy path is to wait for the dependency to exist before applying the dependent.

- * **Availability <-- Availability**
+ * **Available <-- Available**

-The dependent needs the dependency to be available for it to function.
+The dependent needs the dependency to be _available_ for it to reach an available state itself.
 For example, my web service needs the database to be available to be able to serve records.

-This implies that the dependency will be defined _at some point_, which can be checked statically.
-Otherwise, the main concern is that the dependency is applied first so it has a chance to reach a ready state before the dependent (which might otherwise be delayed by restarts).
+The efficient, happy path is that the dependency reaches a ready state before the dependent needs it (which might otherwise be delayed by restarts).
+This is a soft dependence, so a best effort is fine.
+In practice this may mean either waiting to make sure the dependency exists before applying the dependent, or it may mean going ahead in the expectation that it will appear at some point.

- * **Completion <-- Definition**
+ * **Completed <-- Defined**

 The dependent needs the dependency to have reached a certain point, to have enough information to be defined itself.
 For example, a webhook